AD757/E-Store/README.md

-**AD Street Shop - [E-Commerce Shop] TypeScript version**
+**AD Street Shop - [E-Commerce Shop]**

-# 🏗  TypeScript Version
+# 🏗  Refactored from JS to TypeScript
-- Refactord from JS to TypeScript
+- Was originally in JavaScript but refactored/converted the whole project to TypeScript for practice purposes.

 Full stack e-commerce online store application.
-Cleaner version and less code.

 - Test Account
 - Email: customer@test.com